alanensastegui/subsights-marketing-site/lib/blog/content/the-expert-teammate.md

 The Subsights Expert Teammate combines two opinionated pieces:

 1. **Your Business Playbook.**
    We codify the non-negotiables — pricing tiers, shipping rules, qualification criteria.
 Clear boundaries that align every response with the way you run the business.
+See how [All Allied Health Schools](https://www.subsights.com/case-studies/all-allied-health-schools) uses this approach to qualify leads.

-2. **The AI’s Reasoning Engine.**
+2. **The AI's Reasoning Engine.**
    A small team of specialized agents interprets messy, human questions and selects the right play.
 Not generic chatter — disciplined execution of your playbook, conversation by conversation.
+See how [Dylan's Tours](https://www.subsights.com/case-studies/dylans-tours) uses this approach to handle complex travel inquiries and drive revenue through strategic upselling.

 Vision with constraints.
 Flexibility without drift.